ValeriiSysoiev/AI-VM-Process-Test/README.md

 Defaults are defined in [`main.bicep`](05_Infrastructure/main.bicep).
 These include image paths using your Azure Container Registry name followed by the service (for example `${containerRegistryName}.azurecr.io/orchestrator:latest`).
-Override these values when running `azd up` with `--infra-parameter` or by editing the file directly.
+Container images **must** exist in the registry before you provision the infrastructure.
+Override the defaults at deploy time with `--infra-parameter` or by editing the file directly if you have pushed images with different tags.
 The helper script `./06_DevOps/deployment_scripts/azd_up.sh` shows one way to pass the parameters.

 ### Service Tagging Requirement